SCRT-HQ/VaporShell/docs/glossary/New-VSDMSReplicationInstance.md

 ```

 ### -AutoMinorVersionUpgrade
-Indicates that minor engine upgrades will be applied automatically to the replication instance during the maintenance window.
+A value that indicates whether minor engine upgrades are applied automatically to the replication instance during the maintenance window.
+This parameter defaults to true.
 Default: true

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-dms-replicationinstance.html#cfn-dms-replicationinstance-autominorversionupgrade